(News article for February 5, 2022; edited)

 People sometimes wait until weeds are really obvious to do something about them, but if you’re going to use an herbicide, it’s important to do it while weeds are small.
 Post-emergence herbicides are more effective at this stage.
 (Post-emergence herbicides are what we use once weeds are present.
 Pre-emergence herbicides are used to prevent seed germination.)

 Not only are weeds easier to kill when they’re small, but it’s important to kill them before they flower and produce seed.
 Annual weeds and many perennial weeds come back from seed.
-So, if a weed is allowed to go to seed, there is more potential for problems in the future.
+(Seeds of cool-season weeds generally begin germinating around October in southern Louisiana.)
+If a weed is allowed to go to seed, there is more potential for problems in the future.

 The winter weed I probably get the most questions about is lawn burweed, or “stickers.”
 Lawn burweed produces spines as it produces seeds.
 Once the spine is there, even if you manage to kill the plant with an herbicide, this spine will still be there to stick in feet that run barefoot around the yard.